Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Antifreeze (Ethylene Glycol)

 | CalciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
 It also plays a role in blood coagulation, nerve transmission, and muscle contraction.
 Oxalate | Renal tubular damage, hypocalcemiaHypocalcemia is the medical term for a low calcium level in the blood.
 Calcium plays a crucial role in many bodily functions, including bone formation, blood coagulation, and nerve and muscle function.
 Symptoms can include muscle cramps and twitching., electrolyte disturbances |

 Ethylene glycol poisoning in dogs and cats is highly acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
 In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. and potentially fatal.
-The toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. mechanism is based on hepatic metabolism into organ- and cell-damaging substances, particularly glycolic acid and oxalic acid.
-The primaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. target organ is the kidney, with life-threatening metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
+The toxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. mechanism is based on hepatic metabolism into substances that damage organs and cells, particularly glycolic acid and oxalic acid.
+The main target organ is the kidney, with life-threatening metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
 Metabolic disorders can cause a variety of Diseases in Dogs and cats. acidosisAcidosis is a condition in which the pH value in the body is too acidic, either due to an increase in acid or a loss of bases.
 In dogs and cats, acidosis can occur due to renal failure, diabetes, or other metabolic disorders. and hypocalcemiaHypocalcemia is the medical term for a low calcium level in the blood.
 Calcium plays a crucial role in many bodily functions, including bone formation, blood coagulation, and nerve and muscle function.
 Symptoms can include muscle cramps and twitching. also occurring.
-Early recognition is crucial – the poisoning is only treatable within a very narrow time window (within 4–8 hours) by blocking alcohol dehydrogenase.
+Early detection is crucial – the poisoning is only treatable within a very narrow window of time (within 4–8 hours) by blocking alcohol dehydrogenase.

 Symptoms of intoxication